neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 componentModel.value = componentModel.value.copyWith(count: 1);
 ```

 You can read and write immutable states through the `ValueNotifier` interface.
-When the `value` of an immutable state was changed, the Use Case will rebuild.
+When the `value` of an immutable state changes, the Use Case will rebuild.

 ### Mutable State